Skip to main content

 It is critical that internal and external stakeholders are aligned on the agreed outcomes.
 Do this by engaging business users early, enabling them to understand the FP&A tool capabilities and to enhance their own capabilities.
 For example, when needing to modify FP&A models as business needs change.

-A well-trained team will be key for successful design.
-Equip your workforce with the required skills throughout, early delivery of tailored training sessions will promote more involvement and reduce dependencies on specific individuals.
+A well-trained team will be key to successful design.
+Equip your workforce with the required skills throughout; early delivery of tailored training sessions will promote more involvement and reduce dependencies on specific individuals.

 2. Go beyond current requirements